 I am empathetic and responsive to the needs of my staff because I understand and have had the responsibility of working in those roles throughout my career.

 In my career, I have worked for multiple law firms.
 I bring to HHBG a wealth of knowledge as a former paralegal and legal administrative assistant, as well as invaluable experience in the management of a law firm.
 I have obtained both my Legal Administrative Assistant and Paralegal Certificates from Capilano University.
 In 2014, I also earned certificates in Human Resource Management and Business Management from BCIT, graduating both programs with distinction.
-I am a long time member of the British Columbia Legal Management Association, and have recently served two terms as Chair of their Small Firm Subsection.
+I am a long time member of the British Columbia Legal Management Association (BCLMA) and have recently been voted in as a Board Member to serve as their Sponsor Liaison.
+Prior to this appointment, I served two terms as Chair of their Small Firm Subsection.